This article explains how to check the

 To check related logs:

-- Run the following command in the CLI if it is on the current day (for Pro).
-Or up to a certain point in the past (for Starter), since the duration of the logs' coverage is limited, and log rotation is not available:
+- Run the following command in the CLI if it is on the current day (for Adobe Commerce on cloud infrastructure Pro plan architecture).
+Or up to a certain point in the past (for Adobe Commerce on cloud infrastructure Starter plan architecture), since the duration of the logs' coverage is limited, and log rotation is not available:

 zgrep "\" 50[0-9]" /path/to/access.log.<rotation ID>.gz

 - Then check the

 error.logor the equivalent rotated log (logs that are automatically rotated and compressed when they reach a certain file size) for the same timestamp to locate the potential error and see what might have been occurring to have caused it.
 Note: To check the